gabkhanfig/Immie/Source/Setup/README.md

 Setup.bat
 GenerateProjectFiles.bat
 ```
 Open the `UE5.sln` file.
-Ensure the Solution Configurations is `Development Editor` and then Solution Platforms is set to `Win64`.
+Ensure the Solution Configurations is `Development Editor` and Solution Platforms is set to `Win64`.
 Right click on `UE5` under the engine folder and select `Build`.
 This usually takes a while.
 On a ryzen 9 7950x it took ~30 minutes.
 Double check everything worked by navigating to `UnrealEngine\Engine\Binaries\Win64` and running `UnrealEditor.exe`.
 Optionally it can be run through Visual Studio.
 Right click again on `UE5` and select `Set as Startup Project`.
 Running local windows debuggers or pressing f5 should successfully launch the engine.

 ## Immie Setup